itsWeller/CheckPls/README.md

 This depends on your code generator having the same logical structure as TRC's.
 You may generate perfectly valid and correct assembly and have this script reject you - don't take it personally.

-## Arguements
-chrisweller at air in ~/Workspace/checkPls on master
-± python checkPls.py -h
-Usage: checkPls.py [options]

-Options and Defaults:
+## Arguement Options and Defaults:
 ``` sh
 chrisweller at air in ~/Workspace/checkPls on master
 ± python checkPls.py -h